Walk the Walls

 The Lit and Phil. is a modern subscription lending library, founded in 1793 with the aim of teaching and educating the population of Newcastle.
 It has a large collection of books, a children's library, an extensive fiction collection, current academic journals and popular magazines, as well as 19th century periodicals.
 Past Presidents include Robert Stephenson, Joseph Swan.

 Out of The Lit & Phil: Turn left...WALK BACK. and on your right you will see on the other side of the road a monument dedicated to George Stephenson.
 You are now to cross the road to the monument and cross the road at the other side of the monument to get to St John's Church.
-Walk back toward the hotel.
-'Cross over to the monument.'
+Walk back toward the Station hotel.
+CAUTION this is a very busy road 'Cross over to the monument.'

 Stephenson's Monument- 1862.
 Railway Pioneer.